Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 5. Enter a name for the attribute sub-group in the *Name* field.

 6. Enter a key for the attribute sub-group in the *Key* field.
+The number of characters is limited to 190.

 7. Click the [SAVE] button.
   The attribute sub-group has been created.
 The *Add element* window is closed.
 The new attribute sub-group is displayed in the attribute sub-group column.